pramsey/pgsql-ogr-fdw/README.md

 ###  GDAL Options

 The behavior of your GDAL/OGR connection can be altered by passing GDAL `config_options` to the connection when you set up the server.
-Must GDAL/OGR drivers have some specific behaviours that are controlled by configuration options.
+Most GDAL/OGR drivers have some specific behaviours that are controlled by configuration options.
 For example, the "[ESRI Shapefile](http://www.gdal.org/drv_shapefile.html)" driver includes a `SHAPE_ENCODING` option that controls the character encoding applied to text data.

 Since many Shapefiles are encoded using LATIN1, and most PostgreSQL databases are encoded in UTF-8, it is useful to specify the encoding to get proper handling of special characters like accents.